frabjous/logicpenguin/README.md

     - [ ] Venn diagrams
     - [ ] Counterexample problems for simple categorical syllogisms
     - [ ] Others?
-- [ ] Improve the equivalence checker for predicate logic to reduce the number of indeterminate answers when there are multiple quantifiers
 - [ ] Improve the partial credit calculations for derivations and translations
 - [ ] Create [the website](https://logicpenguin.com) and advertise the project and its goals
 - [ ] Possibly upgrade from LTI 1.1 to 1.3 if it can be done without involving Google, Facebook, Microsoft et al. for OAuth2